KevinVan720/animated_styled_widget/README.md

 ![style_slider](https://i.imgur.com/TsaQqck.gif)

 The interface for the slider is not final, I may add more styling paramters in the future.

+I have also implemented the StyledNavigationBar.
+You can find demos of all those components in the example app.

 ## Explicit Animation